9 Yoga Poses for a Dose of Stress Relief

 - Lie on your back and move your feet so they’re about as wide as your yoga mat.

-- Completely relax so your feet and toes face outwards and your arms are by your sides with palms facing up.
+- Completely relax so your feet and toes face outward and your arms are by your sides with palms facing up.

 8.Happy Baby Pose (Ananda Balasana)